YeeCY/bullet-manipulation/README.md

 ## Policy Evaluation

 A script is provided in `shapenet_scripts/eval_policy.py`.
-It is supposed to run with `railrl-private` repo.
+It was adapted from `rlkit` and is supposed to run with `railrl-private` repo.